 View all ongoing works in Luxembourg City on an interactive map

 Opening a shop or business

-Resources available when opening a business or shop, placement of signs, interior and exterior fixtures, and related municipal regulations
+Resources available when opening a business or shop, placement of signs, interior and exterior fixtures (awnings and terraces), and related municipal regulation...

 Tactile paving safely guides people with disabilities to the side of the road.